 The desire to improve personal and professional perspectives has drastically increased within the last year, as the pandemics changed the way people developed professionally.

-Many jobs were lost, yet, new career prospects emerged, enough to emphasize the importance of developing new skills, change jobs, get hired, or be promoted.
+Many jobs were lost, yet, new career prospects emerged, enough to emphasize the importance of developing new skills, change career or job, get hired, or be promoted.

 Found on the professional crossroad, many people are looking for various ways to enhance their employability and develop their skills (read more on the job vs career).